 - Add in the walnuts and toast it for 10-15 minutes.
 Make sure you keep moving the walnuts by mixing it so they don't burn.
 Keep them on a single layer.

-- Once the walnuts have cooked for 10-15 minutes, pour them out onto a plate or cookie sheet lined with parchment paper.
+- Once the walnuts are done, pour them out onto a plate or cookie sheet lined with parchment paper.